-Apple introduced for its Apple TV system a new Apple TV 3.0 software update featuring a redesigned main menu that is said to simplify the navigation and selection of on-demand HD movie and TV show rentals and purchases, in addition to music and podcasts from the iTunes Store.
+Cupertino, Calif. - Apple introduced Thursday new Apple TV 3.0 software featuring a redesigned main menu that is said to simplify the navigation and selection of on-demand HD movie and TV show rentals and purchases, in addition to music and podcasts from the iTunes Store.

-The update enables viewing in full screen new iTunes Extras and iTunes LP features, as well as listening to Genius Mixes and Internet radio stations through a home-theater system.
+The upgrade enables viewing in full screen new iTunes Extras and iTunes LP features, as well as listening to Genius Mixes and Internet radio stations through a home theater system.

 Apple TV owners can download the software upgrade for free.
-It will also be available installed in 160GB Apple TV systems that carry a $229 estimated retail.
+It will also be available installed in 160GB Apple TV systems that carry a $229 estimated retail price.

 The redesigned main menu provides instant access to content choices including TV shows, music, podcasts, photos and YouTube, Apple said.